 The objectives of the ARF are:

-- To meet and foster goodwill and mutual understanding through the medium of periodic conferences and other racing events in member countries.
+- To meet and foster goodwill and mutual understanding through the medium of periodic conferences and other racing events in members countries and Special Administrative Regions.

 - To promote horseracing and breeding and the integrity and prestige thereof by any means that the Federation shall consider appropriate and which are in compliance with all existing laws, rules and regulations.